 Welcome to the Evolutionary Social Psychology (ESP) Lab at Michigan!
 We conduct research on a variety of psychological topics that are informed by evolutionary thinking.
 In doing so, we ask not only what people do, but why and how our ancestral histories might have influenced such behaviors.
 We investigate questions such as:

-• How do threats and opportunities linked to ecological features (like sex ratios, resource scarcity, unpredictability, and especially infectious disease) shape how we think about others and ourselves?
+- How do threats and opportunities linked to other ecological features (like sex ratios, resource scarcity, and environmental unpredictability) shape how we think about others and ourselves?

 New Paper Alert